About the story behind the campaign to acquire William Blake’s Cottage in Felpham, to honour Blake, truth, and the appeal’s donors and supporters.

-I have set up this new webpage in the hope that those who care about the future of William Blake’s Cottage in Felpham may find out that things are not as they should, and decide by themselves whether if there is anything they can do to help demand accountability from the Blake Society and the Blake Cottage Trust, so that one day the Cottage may be in the hands of responsible people and become what we promised the public that the Cottage would be.
+I have set up this webpage in the hope that those who care about the future of William Blake’s Cottage in Felpham may find out that things are not as they should, and decide by themselves whether if there is anything they can do to help demand accountability from the Blake Society and the Blake Cottage Trust, so that one day the Cottage may be in the hands of people with integrity and become what we promised the public that it would be.

 I am an author (poetry and fiction) and translator, of Mexican origin, and I have been living in London since 1999.
 I was a Trustee of the Blake Society for four years, its Secretary for two, and co-founder of the Society’s appeal to acquire Blake’s Cottage and turn it into a centre for creation.
-I articulated much of what we wanted for the Cottage to be.
+I articulated much of the original project that people supported.

 In the blog section you will find more precise information about what has gone wrong.
-It includes former entries of my personal blog (www.diazenciso.wordpress.com), that I have now copied here.
+It includes former entries from my personal blog (www.diazenciso.wordpress.com), that I have now copied here.

 We started the Cottage appeal with the ideal to make a contribution, however tiny, to make of this world a better place through a home for artists, authors and thinkers.
 The work they would create there would then go out into the world; the Cottage’s doors would be a threshold between creation and the public, and open to all.

 William Blake believed in such things.
 His battle was personal and social, spiritual and political.
-He knew that without the integration of man’s energies, all we could hope for was strife, violence, hatred and fear.
+He knew that without the integration of the different forces within us, all we could hope for was strife, violence, hatred and fear.
 We wanted to counter the ways of the world that William Blake challenged himself and create a haven for the dissenting imagination.
 In fact, the very first step that the Blake Society’s Chairman, Tim Heath, and myself took towards this project in 2013, way before it became public, was contact the relevant organisation in the hope that part of the Cottage’s programme could become a House of Refuge for persecuted writers.
 We’d make of Felpham a City of Refuge!